 - Butterfinger® bars: They are Butterfinger® cookie dough bites, after all.
 I used 4 full-size bars for the ultimate crispety, crunchety, peanut-buttery taste.

 - Chocolate: Used for coating the cookie dough bites.
-I went with a semisweet chocolate to coat the bites and then drizzled melt chocolate on top, but that second part is totally optional!
+I went with a semisweet chocolate to coat the bites and then drizzled melted milk chocolate on top, but that second part is totally optional!

 - Oil: Just a smidge is added to the chocolate to help with both consistency and the overall final look.
 Just trust me!